Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I wanted to put the podcast out because I was just getting lost in the research, there’s so much to research.
 But again, that’s like getting her to say yes every step of the way.
 And I think a guy who’s got game now, because there’s an old — I’ll get into this when I get to the Aziz case.
 But that’s another issue right there, affirmative consent: you got to get yes all the way.
 And this is again, like, maybe it’ll work out.
 Maybe in the future, the couples will swipe on an app to agree to have sex or something.
 But with fingerprint?
 I don’t know, whatever.

-I was just think back to that Jodie Foster movie.
-That was enough for me to see why there would be so much fear and the motivation to do that.
+Thinking back to that Jodie Foster movie, that was enough for me to see why there would be so much fear and the motivation to do that.
 To take those measures.
-So that’s something that we all need to, as men, understand.
+So that’s something that we all need to, as men, need to understand.
 That if she is raped or assaulted, and there are no witnesses, it’s in private, there’s no recorded evidence, like she has got no recourse, and she’s the physically weaker party —

 And I do get like the older generation’s advice of like, “Why would you put yourself in such dangerous situations?”
 But I’m definitely down with that.
 You should train your daughters and so on to do that, to take extra precautions.
 Like, whenever you’re in the physically weaker or outnumbered situation, this is just self-defense.